Switzerland is well-known for its breathtaking scenery. In fact, mountains in Switzerland cover 60 percent of the land area.

 How popular Rigi is among royalty and celebrities witnesses the fact that Queen Victoria was taken up the summit in a sedan chair.

-Within the 19th century, many fancy hotels and spas were built in succession in Kaltbad, Rigi Kulm, and on the Scheidegg.
+Within the 19th century, many fancy hotels and spas were built in succession in Kaltbad, Rigi Kulm, and on Scheidegg.
 Later new features were added above the Klösterli monastery and on the Staffelhöhe.

-Piz Bernina is a classic example of mountains in Switzerland that should be on every climber’s bucket list.
+Piz Bernina is a classic example of one of the mountains in Switzerland that should be on every climber’s bucket list.
 It is the highest peak in the Eastern Alps, rising to 4,049 meters.

 As a part of the easternmost alpine Fourthousander, it has a very important role.
 In addition, it is the only one located in the Eastern Alps (all the alpine four-thousanders belong to the Western Alps).

 Along with the Gran Paradiso and the Barre des Ecrins, Piz Bernina represents one of the few “isolated Alpine four-thousanders”.
 In fact, it is the most isolated mountain in Switzerland in a topographical sense.